-Milk (the type that you personally digest best), orange juice and salting food to taste helped me enormously.
+Dairy foods (the type that you personally digest best), orange juice and salting food to taste helped me enormously.
 And again, eating enough calories in general.

 Also to encourage ample milk supply, and aid in your own recovery, don’t underestimate …

 I realize now that talking about sleep to a new mum (especially one with multiple kids) is cruel irony, but if you could forego other activities (ditch the non-essential house work for as long as possible!) and take every opportunity to at least nap whenever you can, it’s probably more important than anything else.
 See it as a necessity, not a luxury.